janikvonrotz/janikvonrotz.ch/content/post/2024-03/27-dont-overdo-it.md

 **Experience**

 Hit the wall as early as possible.

-The time to recover is more or less the same time that you got you there.
+Or know your limits.

 A mental "rubber wall" prevents exhaustive thoughts.

 Make sure to know what gives you energy and what drains it.
 A net positive is a must.

+The time to recover is a time for reflection.

 **Biology**